futureplatforms/Kirin/docs/03-IOS_QUICKSTART.md

  Select the project name  in `Targets`, then choose the `Build Phases` tab.
 Choose `Add Build Phase` -> `Add Run Script`, then in `Run Script` add the lines:

     cd ../..
-    mvn clean install -pl common/gwt
+    mvn -pl common/gwt -DgwtModule=com.yourproj.yourmodule_gwt_safari  -am clean install

-(This line will change once Hoskins has figured out how to invoke Maven so that GWT only builds when needed.)
+`-pl common/gwt` ensures that only the GWT project is build (and not the Android project), and `-am` ensures that all dependencies are compiled first, i.e. the app core project.

-This ensures only the `gwt` project and its dependencies are built (and not the android project).
+(This process will change once Hoskins has figured out how to invoke Maven so that GWT only builds when needed.)

 Place this `Run Script` above `Compile Sources` (drag and drop).